solo-studios/nyx/README.md

     publishing {
         github {
-            // Enables/disables the generation of release notes
+            // Enables/disables the generation of release notes generateReleaseNotes = true
-            // Defaults to unset
-            generateReleaseNotes = true

-            // The text describing the tag for the release
+            // The text describing the tag for the release body = file("CHANGELOG").readText()
-            // Defaults to unset
-            body = file("CHANGELOG").readText()

-            // Enables/disables the draft setting for a release
+            // Enables/disables the draft setting for a release draft = true
-            // Defaults to unset
-            draft = true

-            // Enables/disables the prerelease setting for a release
+            // Enables/disables the prerelease setting for a release prerelease = true
-            // Defaults to unset
-            prerelease = true

             // Enables/disables overwriting an existing release
-            // Defaults to unset
             overwrite = true

-            // Enables/disables uploading artifacts to an existing release
+            // Enables/disables uploading artifacts to an existing release allowUploadToExisting = true
-            // Defaults to unset
-            allowUploadToExisting = true

-            // Enables the dry-run setting, which will not publish the release to github
+            // Enables the dry-run setting, which will not publish the release to github dryRun = true
-            // Defaults to unset
-            dryRun = true

             // A file collection of all the release assets